Hub-Tian/Awesome-3D-Detectors/readme.md

-# Paper list of 3D detection methods
+# List of 3D detection methods

-This is a paper list of some awesome 3D detection methods.
+This is a paper and code list of some awesome 3D detection methods.
 We mainly collect LiDAR-involved methods in autonomous driving.

+## Paper list

 | Title                                                        | Pub.               | Input |
 | ------------------------------------------------------------ | ------------------ | ----- |